debugme/crwn-clothing/README.md

 (10) Make the site work across cellphone, tablet and desktop views (11) There is a flicker between "Sign In" and "Sign Out" in the Header when you sign in/out (12) Skeleton loaders for cards?
+(13) Now that you are no longer using node-sass, perhaps upgrade your node engine to the latest again?